Chuck Baldwin: Political activity

 Prior to joining the Republican Party in 1980, Baldwin had been a registered Democrat, like his father.
 From 1980 to 1984, Baldwin served as Pensacola chairman and then state executive director of the Florida Moral Majority, organized by the Rev. Jerry Falwell.
 Baldwin helped carry the state twice for Reagan electors; he says he helped Falwell register some 50,000 Christian conservative voters.
 Baldwin's father, Ed, a lifelong Democrat, expressed grudging admiration for what he saw as Reagan's honesty and courage.
 In August 1994, Baldwin had a call-in radio show on the Christian Patriot Network.

 In 2000, however, Baldwin left the Republican Party on grounds that the Bush–Cheney ticket was too liberal.
 He saw the two main parties as “two peas in the same pod”.
 Baldwin has said that many evangelical minds, similarly to ministers in Nazi Germany, had seemingly given George W. Bush "the aura of an American Fuhrer".
 He considered himself an independent affiliated with the Constitution Party.

 At about this time, Baldwin began hosting a local daily one-hour current-events radio program, "Chuck Baldwin Live", which continues today nationwide on the Genesis Communications Network.
-He writes a semiweekly editorial column carried on its website, Chuckbaldwinlive.com, and in several newspapers.
+He wrote a semiweekly editorial column carried on its website, chuckbaldwinlive.com, and in several newspapers.
 He has also appeared on numerous television shows and radio shows, including on MSNBC and CNN, and in churches across the country.
 He was the keynote speaker for the 50th anniversary of D-Day at Naval Air Station Pensacola.
 He also appeared on “The Political Cesspool,” a white nationalist radio program.
 His columns are archived on VDARE.com, a far right website and he has contributed to the antisemitic American Free Press website.

-In 2006, Baldwin said his only organizational memberships were in his church, the Constitution Party, Gun Owners of America, and the National Rifle Association.
+In 2006, Baldwin said his only organizational memberships were in his church, the Constitution Party, Gun Owners of America, and the National Rifle Association of America.